anikolaevskiy/Test-automation-agent/README.md

   wiring.
 - **AgentTest** – example integration test that verifies a simple scenario.

+## Architecture and Extensibility

+The agent deliberately decouples decision making from environment interaction.
+The `LLMClient` analyses screenshots and decides which tool to call next, while `Tools` implementations execute the request against the target application.
+Because these pieces communicate only through the `McpGateway`, either side can be replaced or extended without touching the other.

+### Adding a new tool

+To expose an additional action to the agent:

+1. **Describe the tool parameters.** Create a record under `test/src/main/java/com/test/example/agent/llm/tools`.
+Each field becomes a model argument.
+2. **Declare the tool contract.** Add a method to the `com.test.example.mcp.tools.Tools` interface and annotate it with `@Tool`.
+The method should return a `Tools.Result`.
+3. **Implement the behaviour.** Extend an existing `Tools` implementation (e.g. `com.test.example.mcp.tools.PlaywrightTools`) or provide your own class and implement the method.
+4. **Register the tool with the LLM.** In `com.test.example.configuration.openai.OpenAIConfiguration` add `addTool(YourTool.class)` to the `ChatCompletionCreateParams` builder so the model knows about it.
+5. **Expose the implementation.** Ensure your `Tools` implementation is registered as a bean in `com.test.example.configuration.mcp.McpConfiguration` so the gateway can discover it.

+After these steps the agent will automatically consider the new action during a test run.
+No changes to the core orchestration logic are required.

 ## Configuration

 The agent reads settings from property files in `test/src/main/resources`.